 Hi, I’m Xiyu.
 I come from China.
 In 2012, I came to the Netherlands for my masters program at Leiden University, specializing in Art History.
 I started teaching Chinese part-time while I was in University, which is around 10 years ago.
 After coming to the Netherlands, I’ve been teaching in the Delft Chinese School for more than 4 years.
 I have obtained the advanced certificate of “Teaching Chinese as Second Language” issued by the International Chinese Teacher Authority.
 Now I work full-time in the social media area, and I am a mother of two young children.
 Teaching Chinese are the most enjoyable and relaxed hours in my busy life.
 I feel very happy to share my beautiful culture and language with people from all over the world.

 After studying Dutch language and literature at the University of Nijmegen, I started teaching.
 Since then I have mainly been in high schools.
-I also lived in Brussels for a few years, where I taught Dutch to Walloons and interpreters of the Dutch parliament.
+I also lived in Brussels for a few years, where I taught Dutch to Walloons and interpreters of the European parliament.
 I really enjoyed this work: teaching adults about Dutch and talking to people from other cultures about (the peculiarities of) our language.